 Through group and individual work, candidates are trained to develop and discuss their understanding of key topics of the Circumpolar North.

 Several master-programmess, both domestic Norwegian and international ones within Social Sciences can be taken following the BNS programme.
-Relevant master programmess at UIT: Master of Tourism Studies, Master of Philosophy in Indigenous Studies, Master of Philosophy in Peace and Conflict Transformation
+Relevant master programmess at UIT: Tourism Studies - master, Master of Indigenous Studies - master, Peace and Conflict Transformation - master.

 Exchange studies abroad will make you more attractive on the job market.
 Studies abroad will increase your learning outcomes, improve your language skills, give you unique adventures and international experience.